J-Merstun/ES-Linker-GearBlocks/README.md

 # Engine Simulator for Gearblocks
 <br>

-This repository seeks to implement a script mod
+This repository seeks to implement a script mod that pulls data from AngeYagi's engine sim to better simulate an engine in gearblocks.

 To Do: